-For OCOM's DAOM program, Financial Aid SAP status is reviewed at the end of every semester.
+For OCOM's entry-level graduate degree programs, Financial Aid SAP status is reviewed at the end of every quarter.
 If a student does not meet the SAP requirements listed previously, they will be placed on Financial Aid Warning and notified of their status by the Office of Financial Aid.
-Students who are on Warning status must complete their next semester successfully, otherwise two Warning semesters in a row will result in the student being placed on Financial Aid Suspension.
+Students who are on Warning status must complete their next quarter successfully, otherwise two Warning quarters in a row will result in the student being placed on Financial Aid Suspension.
 Suspension status means students do not qualify for financial aid.
 Students may submit an appeal for reinstatement of financial aid eligibility to the Director of Financial Aid.
 If the appeal is approved, the student would be placed on Financial Aid Probation until their SAP has been resolved or they have successfully met the requirements of their academic plan.